rounded play button chevron hamburger X Pinterest

 Skilled craftspeople in the traditional trades play a vital role in preserving our nation’s cultural heritage and built environment.
 Through their artistry and skill, their creativity and care, they help communities preserve historic places that hold memories, meaning, history, and identity.
 They create new architectural works of beauty and excellence that enrich us all.
 This crucial body of centuries-old traditional knowledge needs to be preserved and passed on to future generations.

-We hope this exhibition inspires a new generation of craftspeople to learn, practice, and preserve the building arts.
+We hope this exhibition inspires a new generation of craftspeople to learn, practice, and preserve the building arts, and helps us all to value the humanity of the handmade.

 Credits